 “Last year, six respite care beds were moved to allow refurbishment works be completed.
 A contract with a private operator was agreed to ensure that the existing capacity was not diminished.

-“However, it has come to light recently that the contract with the private operator has ended, yet the six beds have not been reopened in Millstreet Community Hospital. … continue reading the full article “Millstreet Community Hospital must get its respite care beds back”
+“However, it has come to light recently that the contract with the private operator has ended, yet the six beds have not been reopened in Millstreet Community Hospital. [read more …] “Millstreet Community Hospital must get its respite care beds back”

 The annual Card Drive event for St. Joseph’s Community Hospital, Millstreet took place at Green Glens on Sunday night, 11th Dec.
 2016.
 Here we share a selection of images from the very successful event.
 The public address system was superbly provided by Brian Murphy of Clondrohid.
 Click on the images to enlarge.
 (S.R.)
-And we share a further selection of pictures below regarding the Annual Card Drive. … continue reading the full article “Very Successful Card Event for St. Joseph’s Community Hospital”
+And we share a further selection of pictures below regarding the Annual Card Drive. [read more …] “Very Successful Card Event for St. Joseph’s Community Hospital”

 The unexpected death has occurred at Millstreet Community Hospital on 3rd May, 2016 of Richard McAuliffe, Umeraboy, Knocknagree, Cork.
 Richard (Richie), dear husband of the late Kathleen (nee O’Connor) Loving father of Mary and much adored granddad of Caitlin.
 Deeply mourned by his daughter, granddaughter, relatives, neighbours and many friends.
 May he rest in Peace.